Anatomy at Oxford

 In accordance with the regulations of the Human Tissue Authority, a person may arrange for the donation of his/her remains by completing a University of Oxford Bequest Consent Form.
 The Consent Form is part of our Bequest Booklet; it also gives more information about the bequeathal process.
 To be valid, the Consent Form must be signed by the donor and witnessed.
 One copy of the form is then sent to the Oxford Bequest Office, the other copy remains with the donors.
 Consent can be withdrawn at any time by notifying our program in writing of your change of intention.
 UK law prohibits payment for a body donation.

 A physical Bequest Booklet can be requested by contacting:

 Department of Physiology, Anatomy & Genetics

-The Bequest Booklet is available in a wide variety of languages including Braille, please email for further details.
+The Bequest Booklet is available in a wide variety of languages including Braille, please email the Bequest Secretary for further details.

 We thank you for your interest in this invaluable gift to medical education and research.